LoBoost: Fast Model-Native Local Conformal Prediction for Gradient-Boosted Trees: Experiments

 \subsection{Results}

-\paragraph{Coverage and reliability.} Table~\ref{tab:coverage} shows that the conformal baselines achieve near-nominal marginal coverage across datasets, as expected.
-In contrast, NGBoost can \emph{severely under-cover} in several settings, with empirical coverage falling well below the $1-\alpha=0.9$ target (especially on smaller datasets), highlighting the fragility of distributional assumptions in finite samples.
+\paragraph{Coverage and reliability.} Table~\ref{tab:coverage} (in the Appendix) shows that the conformal baselines achieve near-nominal marginal coverage across datasets, as expected. \ourmethod{} is close to the nominal $1-\alpha=0.9$ target on all datasets, with the most conservative case occurring on WEC (coverage 0.9154).
+In contrast, uncalibrated NGBoost can \emph{severely under-cover} on several smaller datasets and over-cover on several larger datasets, highlighting the fragility of distributional assumptions in finite samples.
+The rescaled and tuned NGBoost variants are generally close to nominal after calibration/tuning.
+Once conformal methods are near nominal coverage, coverage is not the ranking metric; interval length, SMIS, and local diagnostics are used to compare efficiency and adaptivity.

-\paragraph{Data efficiency and post-hoc calibration cost.} Table~\ref{tab:rel_to_best} summarizes the main practical advantage of \ourmethod.
-Because LoBoost is \emph{post-hoc} and does not require retraining or additional data splits, we can allocate more data to fitting the underlying point predictor.
-This yields a consistent reduction in test MSE relative to the best-SMIS baseline, while keeping SMIS close to the strongest competing method.
-At the same time, \ourmethod{} provides substantial calibration-time savings: the speedup vs the best-SMIS baseline is often one to two orders of magnitude on medium/large datasets.
-Overall, \ourmethod{} delivers a favorable speed--accuracy--uncertainty trade-off by improving the base predictor and maintaining competitive interval quality.

-\paragraph{ICP-level runtime with improved interval quality.} To isolate the effect of locality (independent of retraining-based baselines), Table~\ref{table:loboostvsicp} compares \ourmethod{} directly to standard ICP. \ourmethod{} retains essentially the same calibration-time profile as ICP, but achieves noticeably better SMIS on the majority of datasets, indicating improved local adaptivity (i.e., better calibrated intervals across heterogeneous regions) at ICP-like computational cost.
+\paragraph{Relative interval quality and post-fit cost.} Table~\ref{tab:rel_to_best} summarizes the performance of \ourmethod{} relative to the best SMIS baseline across datasets.
+Because methods such as ICP, WICP, MICP, and LoCART share the same underlying predictor, differences in performance stem entirely from interval calibration rather than predictive accuracy.
+While \ourmethod{} does not uniformly achieve the lowest absolute SMIS, its efficiency ranges from 59.28\% to 99.61\%, remaining highly competitive across settings while offering substantial computational gains.
+In settings where competing baselines achieve only marginal improvements in interval quality, \ourmethod{} delivers drastic post fit speedups (up to $100\times$ faster than heavier rules like MICP and WICP).
+Consequently, \ourmethod{} provides a compelling practical tradeoff, maintaining competitive coverage and interval quality at a fraction of the computational cost.